 The history of blood donation goes back further than you might expect, reaching as far back as the 17th century.
 The medical specialists of the time knew that blood was a vital element in the body and losing too much of it was bound to have tragic consequences on the patient.
 So it was that experimentation began, and a whole new breed of heroes was born that contribute their blood so that others may live.
-Blood Donors save lives every day by giving of themselves so that accident victims and those in need of transfusions for surgeries can live.
+Blood Donors save lives every day by giving of themselves so those accident victims and those in need of transfusions for surgeries can live.

 History of World Blood Donor Day